sumanpaudel1997/LLM-Document-Bot-with-Rag/README.md

 ## Introduction
 Welcome to the chatbot system!
 This README file will guide you through the setup, configuration, and usage instructions for the system.
 Additionally, it will provide details on integrating Vectordatabase and the default embedding model with an alternative one.

+## Prerequisite For App to Run

+Python version >=3.10
+Docker Optionally

 ## Installation

 📥 Clone the repo using git: